jonwashburn/riemann-rs-geometry/YANG_MILLS_PROOF_TRACK.md

 This is the *single place* to (1) enumerate every theorem-like claim in `Yang-Mills.tex`, (2) track proof confidence for each one, and (3) record blockers/conditionals so we can close gaps across multiple sessions without losing context.

+For a short start-of-session playbook and “submission readiness” checklist, see `YANG_MILLS_SUBMISSION_CHECKLIST.md`.

+**Current single highest-impact blocker (as of 2025-12-24):** closing the fixed-region continuum inputs (U1 tightness + OS1 + NRC uniqueness) beyond a conditional roadmap; Track‑J is the most “finite-dimensional classical” path, but still needs theorem-number-grade citations and any remaining uniformity checks.

 ## Millennium alignment (Clay YM: unconditional target)

 The Clay problem requires an **unconditional** proof of: